aveekgg/getsocialproof/replit.md

 - **Native WebRTC**: Browser-based camera and microphone access
 - **MediaRecorder API**: Built-in browser video recording capabilities
 - **No External Video Processing**: Relies on browser capabilities for media handling
+- **Video Storage**: Currently videos are recorded in-browser but not stored on backend - only metadata is saved
+- **Future Enhancement**: Video storage would require file upload system and cloud storage integration

 ## Form and Data Handling
 - **React Hook Form**: Form state management and validation